FenrisRobo/inkling50/README.md

-# inkling50
+# inkling 50
-inkling50 is a productivity app designed to increase the user's writing efficiency by enforcing continuous typing.
+inkling50 is a notepad-based productivity app designed to increase the user's writing efficiency by enforcing continuous typing via a timer.
 Stop for too long and...
 POOF!
-There goes your work.
+There goes your work!

 ## Features
-- Fully Functional Word Processing Program
+- Word Processing Program
-  -Document storage, highlighting, typesetting, etc.
-- Timed Typing
+  - Notepad-like text area that includes typesetting, document saving, highlighting, etc. options with copy and paste disabled
+- Timer Tracking Program
-  - If user doesn't add text within set time, document "locks" as an image-like, uncopyable text file
+  - Time limitation such that if the user doesn't add text within the set time, the text area "locks" in an image-like, uncopyable text file
-- Journal Function
+- Calendar Function
-  - Each written document is stored in a calendar of when it was written.
--
+  - Allows the user to track their writing progerss throughout the week/month/year

 ## Installation

 ## Usage

 ## Program Flow